armstrongl/awesome-krita/readme.md

 ## Textures and patterns

+_Textures and patterns for Krita_

 - [Paper & Canvas Textures](https://krita-artists.org/t/20-free-paper-canvas-textures/77155) - A collection of paper and canvas textures.
 - [Raghu’s Seamless Patterns](https://git.emblik.studio/raghukamath/Handmade-textures) - A collection of hand-made seamless textures.
 - [Metaballs](https://krita-artists.org/t/free-pattern-metaballs/72028) - A collection of metaball textures.

 ## Tutorials

+_Krita turtorials, how-to's, and guides_

 - [How I create stronger watercolor edges using GMIC](https://krita-artists.org/t/how-i-create-stronger-watercolor-edges-using-gmic/57427)
 - [Learn how to remove background in Krita](https://krita-artists.org/t/learn-how-to-remove-background-in-krita/30838)